devcybiko/gregsmithwiki/content/computing/java/elementsofjavastyle.md

 73. Wrap general-purpose classes that operating on `java.lang.Object` to provide static type checking.
 74. Encapsulate enumerations as classes.

-### Statements and Experessions
+### 5.2 Statements and Experessions

 75. Replace repeated nontrivial expressions with equivalent methods.
 76. Use block statments instead of expression statements in control flow constructs.
-77.
+77. Clarify the order of operations with parenthesis
+78. Always code a `break`
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk4MTgwODU4LC0xMjA4NzY2NjE1LC0xMD
-Q3ODI4NDY2LDExMjU3MTI3MDBdfQ==
+eyJoaXN0b3J5IjpbMjA5NTYwODUxNCwtMTIwODc2NjYxNSwtMT
+A0NzgyODQ2NiwxMTI1NzEyNzAwXX0=
 -->